Rosana Sullivan

-Rosana Sullivan is an American director, storyboard artist, writer, and executive producer.
+Rosana Sullivan is an American filmmaker and storyboard artist.
 Since 2011, she has worked for Pixar Animation Studios.
-In 2019 she wrote and directed her first animated short film, Kitbull, for which she received a nomination for the Academy Award for Best Animated Short Film at the 92nd Academy Awards.
+She wrote and directed her first animated short film, Kitbull (2019), for which she received a nomination for the Academy Award for Best Animated Short Film at the 92nd Academy Awards.

 Early life and education

 Rosana Sullivan was born in Charleston, South Carolina, and grew up in Texas.
 She has one brother.
 When she was in high school at age 16, her father, a university professor of biology, accepted a new job at the University of San Francisco and the family relocated to the San Francisco Bay Area.

 Sullivan initially studied for a career as a veterinarian, enrolling at the University of San Francisco as a biology major.
 In her junior year, she took a course in portrait painting to satisfy an art credit and realized that art was her real calling.
 She spent her senior year at USF in the fine arts program, graduating in 2007, and then attended the Academy of Art University in San Francisco, graduating in 2010.